 For Belgian resident companies, the dividend income (after deduction of any non-Belgian withholding tax but including any Belgian withholding tax) must be declared in the corporate income tax return and will be subject to a corporate income tax rate of 25 percent.
 Subject to certain conditions, a reduced corporate income tax rate of 20 percent applies for Small Enterprises (as defined by Article 1:24, §1 to §6 BCCA) on the first €100,000 of taxable profits.
-Belgian resident companies can, under certain conditions, deduct 100 percent of the gross dividend received from their taxable income (the "Dividend Received Deduction"), provided that at the time of a dividend payment or attribution: (i) the Belgian resident company holds Shares representing at least 10 percent of the share capital of the Company or a participation in the Company with an acquisition value of at least €2,500,000 (it being understood that only one out of the two tests must be satisfied); (ii) the Shares of the Company have been or will be held in full ownership for an uninterrupted period of at least one year immediately prior to the payment or attribution of the dividend; and (iii) the conditions relating to the taxation of the underlying distributed income, as described in Article 203 of the Belgian Income Tax Code (the "Article 203 ITC Taxation"
+Belgian resident companies can, under certain conditions, deduct 100 percent of the gross dividend received from their taxable income (the "Dividend Received Deduction"), provided that at the time of a dividend payment or attribution: (i) the Belgian resident company or a participation in the Company with an acquisition value of at least €2,500,000 (it being understood that only one out of the two tests must be satisfied); (ii) the Shares of the Company have been or will be held in full ownership for an uninterrupted period of at least one year immediately prior to the payment or attribution of the dividend; and (iii) the conditions relating to the taxation of the underlying distributed income, as described in Article 203 of the Belgian Income Tax Code (the "Article 203 ITC Taxation